ImmutableWebApps/immutablewebapps.github.io/README.md

 - Release tasks from build tasks.
 - Dynamic content from static content.

-These principles are inspired by [The Twelve-Factor App](https://12factor.net/).

 ## Concepts

 The following concepts define the core requirements for an _Immutable Web Application_.
 They are framework and infrastructure agnostic.